PeerReview4All: Fair and Accurate Reviewer Assignment in Peer Review: Experiments

 \subsection{Experiment on Amazon Mechanical Turk}

-Peer-review data from conferences does not allow for an objective evaluation of any assignment algorithm with respect to accuracy of the acceptance procedure.
+Even if peer-review data from conferences was available to us, it would not allow for an objective evaluation of any assignment algorithm with respect to accuracy of the acceptance procedure.
 There are two reasons for this hinderance: (a) No ground truth ranking is available; and (b) The data contains only reviews that correspond to one particular assignment and has missing reviews for other assignments.

 In this section we present an experiment which we carefully design to overcome the fundamental issues with objective empirical evaluations of reviewer assignments.
 Our experiment allows us to directly measure the accuracy of final decisions to evaluate any assignment.
 We execute our experiment on the Amazon Mechanical Turk (\url{mturk.com}) crowdsourcing platform.